Kartik00B/My_Portfolio/README.md

 ## 🚀 How to View

-You can view the live website here: [Portfolio Website](#) (Replace `#` with your actual GitHub Pages link or the URL where your portfolio is hosted)
+You can view the website code here: [Portfolio Website](#) (Replace `https://github.com/Kartik00B` with your actual GitHub Pages link or the URL where your portfolio is hosted)

 ## 📁 Project Structure

 \`\`\`plaintext
 .
 ├── index.html # Main HTML file
 ├── styles.css # CSS for styling the webpage
 ├── script.js # JavaScript for interactivity
 ├── assets/ # Folder containing images and other assets └── README.md # This README file
 \`\`\`

 ## 👨‍💻 How to Use